cleversolutions/cordova-zebra-printer/README.md

 # cordova-zebra-printer
 A Cordova plugin for Zebra CPCL printers for both iOS and Android with Ionic 3 bindings.
 This plugin only supports Zebra models that use CPCL printing.
 Feel free to contribute to this project if you need to support other methods of printing.
 It has only been tested with Zebra QLn320 printers.
 Let me know if you use if sucessfully with others.
+UPD: the plugin supports to print ZPL messages on USB printers (tested with GK420t on Android7.0/8.0, iOs not supported)

 Also this now requires a minimum of Cordova 9 and cordova-ios 5.0.